Taxation of international executives

 At the beginning of each year (by 31 January at the latest), the employer is required to provide the Tax Authorities with a nominative list of employees covered by this measure.

 If the non-resident employer does not have any legal requirements to withhold taxes and to grant tax credits on salary and does not do it on a voluntary basis, the employee will have to file a Luxembourg individual income tax return to the Luxembourg tax authorities in order to benefit from this regime.

-The benefit of the specific tax provisions for impatriate workers is granted for the duration of his impatriation.
-It applies until the end of the 5th tax year following the impatriate’s starting date in Luxembourg.
+The benefit of the specific tax provisions for impatriate workers may be applied until the end of the 5th tax year following the impatriate’s starting date in Luxembourg.

 Is salary earned from working abroad taxed in Luxembourg?
 If so, how?